***DUE TO THE INCLEMENT WEATHER, PUMP CLUB HAS BEEN CANCELED FOR THIS EVENING, Tuesday, December 10, 2013***

 We believe in patient-centered care.
 For some, this means basic education, personal advice on what foods to eat and how to take medications.
 For others, the fine points of insulin pump use or continuous glucose monitoring may apply.
 But for everyone, we want to make you “all that you can be.”

-We are proud welcome Dr. Tom Donner who joined the division of endocrinology in September, 2010 and is acting director of the Diabetes Center.
+Dr. Tom Donner joined the division of endocrinology in September, 2010 and is now the Director of the Diabetes Center.
 His primary clinical and research interests include intensive management of type 1 diabetes, and prevention of diabetes complications.